Chapter 2:

 “But I want to see a dragon!
 Please?”

 “Guess I did promise.”
-The small amount on his skin had already faded.
-Blowing out a breath, he leaned back to gather a handful of glimmer, a couple of glowing droplets dripping onto the pebbles, and carefully smeared it across his face, flicking the excess away and blinking as the sting made his eyes water.
+Blowing out a breath, he sat down to gather a handful of glimmer, a couple of glowing droplets dripping onto the pebbles, and carefully smeared it across his face, flicking the excess away and blinking as the sting made his eyes water.

 Aiko giggled.
 “Your face is all scrunched up.”